-Chase has a fairly new card out called the Chase Sapphire Reserve.
+Chase’s premium Ultimate Rewards earning card is called the Chase Sapphire Reserve.
 Like the Chase Sapphire Preferred, it earns Chase Ultimate Rewards points, but it has a few more benefits than the Preferred version.
-These benefits don’t come cheap; the annual fee is $450.
+These benefits don’t come cheap; the annual fee is $550.
 If your jaw just dropped, stay with me.

 There are many reasons why this is one of my favorite cards, but I’ll list a few